sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_6.rst

 fire are more likely to be happy than people on fire.
 However, the χ²-test makes this very hard to test because of the small sample size.
 So, speaking as someone who does not want to be set on fire, I *really* would like to be able to get a better answer than this.
-Thit is where **Fisher’s exact test** (:ref:`Fisher, 1922a <Fisher_1922a>`) comes in very handy.
+This is where **Fisher’s exact test** (:ref:`Fisher, 1922a <Fisher_1922a>`) comes in very handy.

 The Fisher exact test works somewhat differently to the χ²-test